 Although its design isn’t revolutionary and is quite identical to the earlier Garmin Venu, it’s suited for both workouts and everyday use, which is a difficult balance to find.
 Its brilliant, high-resolution AMOLED display is the true star, enabling you to view a massive amount of data at once and displaying a plethora of information on your training progress and general health directly on your wrist.
 The Venu 2 is one of the greatest Garmin watches to date, having been thoughtfully planned and implemented.

 5. Garmin Forerunner 945

-Garmin’s Forerunner series also caters to a specialised segment of fitness, notably those focusing on running and triathlon (obviously).
-Apart from the typical feature set (contactless payments, onboard music and GPS, etc.).
+Garmin’s Forerunner series also caters to a specialized segment of fitness, notably those focusing on running and triathlon (obviously).
+Apart from the typical feature set (contactless payments, onboard music, and GPS, etc.).

 The Forerunner 945 has many running-specific applications to help you train.
 However, its capacity to correctly track your cadence, ground contact time, stride length, vertical oscillation, balance, and even vertical ratio is quite astounding.
 With this much information, you’ll be able to perfect your stride before your next big run.

 Interestingly, there’s a Garmin Forerunner 945 LTE version about to be released.